C16Mftang/covariance-learning-PCNs/README.md

 A directory named `results` will the be created to store all the data and figures collected from the experiments.

-A jupyter notebook will be produced to show how to generate figure from our paper based on the collected results.
-(Coming Soon)
+A jupyter notebook will be produced to show how to generate figure from our paper based on the collected results (Coming Soon).